 Legal costs help push Deutsche Bank to $2 billion Q4 loss

 In this Oct.
 30, 2014 file picture the Deutsche Bank headquarters are photographed in Frankfurt, Germany, The bank will have the annual press conference on Thursday Feb.
 2, 2017 in Frankfurt.
-AP Photo/Michael Probst, file) FILE - In this Jan.
-27, 2016 file picture, lamps of the Old Opera shine near the headquarters of Deutsche Bank, background left, in Frankfurt, Germany, The bank will have the annual press conference on Thursday Feb.
-2, 2017.
+AP Photo/Michael Probst, file) less FILE - In this Oct.
+30, 2014 file picture the Deutsche Bank headquarters are photographed in Frankfurt, Germany, The bank will have the annual press conference on Thursday Feb.
+2, 2017 in Frankfurt.

 Add your comments below